 - Do you have family or friends who can help you when you get home?

-- How do you manage with personal care, such as bathing and washing?
+- How do you manage personal care, such as bathing and washing?

-- Do you think you will be able to prepare your own meals at home?
+- Do you think you can prepare your own meals at home?

 - Can you manage steps or stairs, and is there a bathroom downstairs at home?